Maureen Howard

 Maureen Theresa Howard (née Kearns; June 28, 1930 – March 13, 2022) was an American novelist, memoirist, and editor.
 Her award-winning novels feature women protagonists and are known for formal innovation and a focus on the Irish-American experience.

 A native of Bridgeport, Connecticut, she was educated at Smith College.
 In addition to her work as an author, she had a career in academia, teaching writing and literature at several institutions, including Yale University and Columbia University.

-Howard's books have explored the role of family, class, the way that history informs personal identity, the experience of women in American society, and Catholicism in the lives of Irish Americans.
+Howard's books explore the role of family, class, the way that history informs personal identity, the experience of women in American society, and Catholicism in the lives of Irish Americans.
 Among other awards, her work garnered the National Book Critics Circle Award and three nominations for the PEN/Faulkner Award for Fiction.

 Biography

 Early life

 Howard was born in Bridgeport, Connecticut, on June 28, 1930.
 Her father, William L. Kearns, was an Irish immigrant who worked as a detective in Fairfield County, where he was assigned to the Harold Israel case.
 Her mother, Loretta (née Burns), was a homemaker and the daughter of an Irish immigrant who amassed a fortune from land development and owning an asphalt plant.
 Howard credited her mother with exposing her to fine arts, enrolling her in lessons for ballet, piano, and elocution, in contrast to the experience with her father.
 Because of the family's economic situation, Howard went to work in the local public library at age sixteen.